How much deposit do I need to buy a property?

-While a good general rule for anyone planning to live in the property they buy is that they'll need a deposit of twenty per cent of the purchase price, this can vary depending on a number of factors.
+While a good general rule for anyone planning to live in the property they buy is that they will need a deposit of 20 percent of the purchase price, this can vary depending on a number of factors.

 These include the type of home loan you are seeking, as well as the lender you choose.
-Anyone purchasing a property for an investment is generally required to provide a deposit worth thirty per cent of the purchase price.
+Anyone purchasing a property for an investment is generally required to provide a deposit worth 30 percent of the purchase price.

-Your deposit may come in the form of savings - usually from at least the past three months - as well as contributions from other avenues, which can include family assistance, gifts or bonuses, equity in other property.
+Your deposit may come in the form of savings and KiwiSaver, as well as contributions from other avenues, which can include family assistance, gifts or bonuses, equity in other property.

-When a contract is signed, a ten per cent deposit is usually required.
+When a contract is signed, a 10 percent deposit is usually required.
 In some cases, an agent may ask for a smaller amount to be paid when an offer is submitted.

 When you pay your deposit to an agent, it will be paid into a trust account they operate.
 No interest is payable from this type of account.